 The owner of any successful and profitable business needs all of these; from handling data to mastering understanding and having wisdom.

 Over the last ten years with both Business Link and Pro-actions I must have met with over a thousand small businesses and discussed in detail their plans and activities.
-Virtually each and every business owner I spoke with during that period had a good overall assessment of their business and the challenges it was facing.
+Virtually each and every business owner I spoke with during that period had a good overall assessment of their business.
+And had a good grasp on the challenges it was facing.
 What is more, they also had several ideas about of what they should be doing to improve their business.
 But many of the possible actions were just not being done.

-So in conclusion, I think that the business journey from here to success is best taken with the regular support that comes with having a focussed outsider questioning and challenging at every step and helping the business owner put in place the systems and actions that deliver results.
+So in conclusion, I think that the business journey from here to success is best taken with the regular support that comes with having a focused outsider.
+An outsider willing to question and challenge every step and helping the business owner put in place the systems and actions that deliver results.
 This is where the future should lie with regard to business advice for small and medium sized enterprises.

 Many business owners never seek and thus never benefit from this type of help.
 Several business owners seek such assistance when some, often unpleasant, event impacts their business.
-However the shrewder business owners are proactive; they realise that their business will achieve its potential by engaging the services of a critical friend.
+However the shrewder business owners are proactive.
+They realise that their business will achieve its potential by engaging the services of a critical friend.
 They act and gain the advantage.
-Which type of business owner do you want to be?
+What type of business owner do you want to be?

 Business Improvement Specialist